Gnassingbé Eyadéma: Politics

-According to Comi M Toulabor (researcher at the Centre d’études d’Afrique noire), "Eyadema had been a personal friend of the French president, Jacques Chirac.
-He had remained in power for 38 years thanks to a couple of coups, systematic electoral fraud, the faithful allegiance of an army packed with supporters and members of his Kabye ethnic group, solid foreign support (especially from France), and adroit management of access to Togo’s meagre economic resources."

-Three years after taking power, Eyadéma created the Rally of the Togolese People as the country's only legal party.
+According to Comi M Toulabor (researcher at the Centre d'études d'Afrique noire), Eyadéma "had been a personal friend of the French president, Jacques Chirac.
+He had remained in power for 38 years thanks to a couple of coups, systematic electoral fraud, the faithful allegiance of an army packed with supporters and members of his Kabye ethnic group, solid foreign support (especially from France), and adroit management of access to Togo's meagre economic resources."
+Three years after taking power, Eyadéma created the Rally of the Togolese People as the country's sole legal party.
 He won an uncontested election in 1972.
 In 1979, the country adopted a new constitution that returned the country (at least nominally) to civilian rule.
 The RPT was entrenched as the only party; the president of the party was automatically nominated for a seven-year term as president upon election to the party presidency and confirmed in office via an unopposed referendum.
 Under these provisions, Eyadéma was re-elected unopposed in 1979 and 1986.
 During his rule he escaped several assassination attempts; in 1974 he survived a plane crash in the northern part of the country near Sarakawa.
 After another unsuccessful assassination attempt by a bodyguard, he carried the bullet removed by the surgeon as an amulet.

 A national conference was held in August 1991, electing Joseph Kokou Koffigoh as Prime Minister and leaving Eyadéma as merely a ceremonial president.
 Although Eyadéma attempted to suspend the conference, surrounding the venue with soldiers, he subsequently accepted the outcome.
-Despite this, Eyadéma managed to remain in power with the backing of the army.
+Despite this, Eyadéma managed to remain in power with the backing of the army; Koffigoh had asked France for military support, but the French government (traditionally an ally of Eyadéma and maintaining close ties to the latter through Jean-Christophe Mitterrand) declined to intervene.
+Koffigoh was then captured by Togolese soldiers.
+A period of heavy political repression followed, with troops loyal to Eyadéma carrying out systematic extrajudicial executions, arbitrary arrests and torture, as well as opening fire on a peaceful demonstration in January 1993.
+Commenting on this increased repression, Amnesty International spoke of "feelings of impunity" which had been "enforced by support from foreign governments, notably the authorities in France".

 In March 1993, an unsuccessful attack was made on the Tokoin military camp, where Eyadéma was living; several people were killed in the attack, including Eyadéma's personal chief of staff, General Mawulikplimi Ameji.